 I belong to the latter and a big fan of selling Naked Put.
 After seeing what is possible with the Wheel Strategy from the September monthly trading report, I decided to start digging deeper into improving the trading process.

-Unlike some people who prefer to only trade hot/well-known stocks or Indexes for the Wheel strategy, I personally prefer to trade stocks with high Implied Volatility (IV).
+Unlike some people who prefer to only trade hot/well-known stocks or Indexes, the best stocks for the Wheel Strategy (for me at least) are stocks with high Implied Volatility (IV).
 As I discussed previously, I believe focusing on selling put is the best way to generate a consistent profit.
 Based on my experience, trades with high IV underlying have been pretty profitable.
 Don’t get me wrong.
-I do trade options of non-high IV underlying as well when the set up is right, but I tend to use more energy looking for high IV opportunities.
+I do trade options of non-high IV underlying as well when the setup is right, but I tend to use more energy looking for high IV opportunities.

 Scanning for High IV Underlying

 I use Thinkorswim and it comes with a powerful scanning tool.
 It allows me to combine multiple criteria for Stock, Option, and various Studies (image below).
-The setup I am sharing here is focusing on low priced underlying because even though I have a margin account, I still like to focus on what it would actually cost to hold the entire positions.
-This forces me to not take way too many risks and keep me grounded, which means I cannot open a large position for high priced underlying.
-In other words, if I want to aim for 10% return per month, I need to find lower-priced underlying to get higher returns.
+The setup I am sharing here is focusing on low-priced underlying because even though I have a margin account, I still like to focus on what it would actually cost to hold the entire position.
+This forces me to not take way too many risks and keep me grounded, which means I cannot open a large position for high-priced underlying.
+In other words, if I want to aim for a 10% return per month, I need to find a lower-priced underlying to get higher returns.

 Open interests (Option)

 This is essentially equivalent to “volume” for options.
 If there are more open interests, likely less slippage and easier to buy and sell options.

 Last (Option Last Traded Price)

 This is set to 0.4 because I am looking for a very low strike price option with a high return.